oisinfarrell00/College/Third Year/Operating Systems/malloc/README.md

 #### split a block
 We also need a procedure that given a (large enough) block and a size, splits the block in two giving us a pointer to the second block.
-We rst calculate the remaining size (the size of the block minus the requested size and size of a header).
-Once we know the remaining size we can nd the second part (splt is after the block).
+We first calculate the remaining size (the size of the block minus the requested size and size of a header).
+Once we know the remaining size we can find the second part (splt is after the block).
 We initialize the new block and patch the size of the block after to leave the blocks in a consistent state.